-Each Depository Interest holder shall be liable for and shall indemnify the Depository and its nominated custodian and their respective agents, officers and employees and hold each of them harmless from and against, and shall reimburse each of them for, any and all liabilities, arising from or incurred in connection with, or arising from any act performed in accordance with or for the purposes of or otherwise related to, the Deed Poll insofar as they relate to the Ordinary Shares held for the account of, or Depository Interests held by, that Depository Interest holder, except for liabilities caused by or resulting from any wilful default or negligence or fraud of: (i) the Depository; or (ii) its nominated custodian or any agent if such custodian or agent is a member of the same group of companies as the Depository or if, not being a member of the same group of companies, the Depository shall have failed to exercise reasonable care in the appointment and continued use and supervision of such custodian or agent.
+Each Depository Interest holder shall be liable for and shall indemnify the Depository and its nominated custodian and their respective agents, officers and employees and hold each of them harmless from and against, and shall reimburse each of them for, any and all liabilities, arising from or incurred in connection with, or arising from any act performed in accordance with or for the purposes of or otherwise related to, the Deed Poll insofar as they relate to the Ordinary Shares held for the account of, or Depository Interests held by, that Depository Interest holder, except for liabilities caused by or resulting from any agent if such custodian or agent is a member of the same group of companies as the Depository or if, not being a member of the same group of companies, the Depository shall have failed to exercise reasonable care in the appointment and continued use and supervision of such custodian or agent.
 The Depository shall be entitled to make such deductions from the value of the underlying securities or any income or capital arising from them or to sell all or any of the Ordinary Shares and make such deductions from the proceeds.